Jul 8, 2025

 Observing Community in Action

-During my volunteer shift at Trinity Bellwoods Park, I had the chance to witness how vibrant and alive public spaces become when communities come together.
-Beyond recreational activities, one standout was the Trinity Bellwoods Farmers Market, where local farmers and vendors gathered to sell fresh produce and handmade goods.
+During my volunteer shift at Trinity Bellwoods Park, I witnessed firsthand how public spaces truly come alive when communities engage with them.
+This park is far more than just green space—it’s a part of everyday urban life where people of all ages and backgrounds connect.
+From pedestrians and cyclists moving through on well-used pathways, to children laughing and playing at the splash pad, the park pulses with energy and purpose.
+One highlight was the Trinity Bellwoods Farmers Market, where local farmers and vendors gathered to sell fresh produce and handmade goods.
 What truly amazed me was how the community showed up—not just to shop, but to connect, support, and celebrate local food and farming.
 Families, young professionals, and long-time residents alike came together in a shared appreciation for local agriculture.

 Parks as Everyday Places